Dobatymo/data-algos/algorithms.md

 - https://en.wikipedia.org/wiki/Quickselect
 - is a: 'Selection algorithm'
 - input: 'random access collection'
+- properties: 'parallelizable'

 ## Dijkstra's algorithm
+- paper: 'A note on two problems in connexion with graphs (1959)'
 - https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm
 - http://mathworld.wolfram.com/DijkstrasAlgorithm.html
-- uses method: 'dynamic programming'
+- uses method: 'Dynamic programming'
 - solves 'Shortest path problem' for non-negative weights in directed/undirected graphs in O(v^2) where v is the number of vertices
 - variant implementation with 'Fibonacci heap' runs in O(e * v*log v) where e and v are the number of edges and vertices resp.
 - implemented in: 'Python scipy.sparse.csgraph.shortest_path(method="D")', 'boost::graph::dijkstra_shortest_paths'